aggresss/spec/IETF/draft-ietf-rmcat-gcc-02_en-US.md

 An inter-departure time is computed between consecutive groups as `T(i) - T(i-1)`, where `T(i)` is the departure timestamp of the last packet in the current packet group being processed.
 Any packets received out of order are ignored by the arrival-time model.

-Each group is assigned a receive time `t(i)`, which corresponds to thetime at which the last packet of the group was received.
-A group isdelayed relative to its predecessor if `t(i) - t(i-1) > T(i) - T(i-1)`,i.e., if the inter-arrival time is larger than the inter-departuretime.
+Each group is assigned a receive time `t(i)`, which corresponds to the time at which the last packet of the group was received.
+A group is delayed relative to its predecessor if `t(i) - t(i-1) > T(i) - T(i-1)`,i.e., if the inter-arrival time is larger than the inter-departuretime.

 We can model the inter-group delay variation as: